Baltimore Ravens quarterback Joe Flacco had everything going his way.

 Despite Flacco's poor play, Baltimore actually had a chance to win.
-The Ravens took over on their own 37-yard line, but Flacco guided his team Buffalo's 38-yard line with nearly one minute remaining.
+Baltimore took over on its own 37-yard line, but Flacco guided his team Buffalo's 38-yard line with nearly one minute remaining.
 On third and 8, Flacco attempted a short pass to tight end Dallas Clark, but the Bills safety Da'Norris Searcy got in front of the intended recipient and tipped the ball.
 That is when Bills linebacker Kiko Alonso grabbed his second interception of the day.

-The other fortunate recipients of Flacco's bad day were Bills safeties Aaron Williams (two interceptions) and Jim Leonhard.
+The other fortunate recipients of Flacco's bad day were Bills safety Aaron Williams (two interceptions) and safety Jim Leonhard.